Artificially intelligent agents in the social and behavioral sciences: A history and outlook

 \section{Conclusions}

 The 75 years leading up to today's agentic AI (Fig.~\ref{fig:timeline}) tell a story of humans and machines being deeply entwined.
 Maybe it all goes back to us trying to understand ourselves, for what one cannot create, one does not understand (to paraphrase Richard Feynman).
-From the very first social simulation studies, via the early AI's objective of making machines that learn like children~\cite{weizenbaum1976computer,nilsson}, to today's LLM-based behavioral experiments, the criterion for success is that machine behavior has been indistinguishable from that of humans.
+From the very first social simulation studies, via the early AI's objective of making machines that learn like children~\cite{weizenbaum1976computer,nilsson}, to today's LLM-based behavioral experiments, the criterion for success has been that machine behavior is indistinguishable from that of humans.

-Maybe it is the deeply human fascination with replicas of ourselves and our environment~\cite{simulacra,gelernter} that makes us readily accept simulations as a scientific explanation.
+Maybe it is the deeply human fascination with replicas of ourselves and our environment~\cite{simulacra,gelernter} that makes us readily accept simulation as a scientific explanation.
 Indeed, the methodology of simulation seems to have been in place already before scientists had access to the hardware: recall the 1949 analog simulator of Keynesian economics, the \textsc{Moniac}~\cite{simon1969}, or Helen Abbey's 1951 stochastic simulations by hand of the Reed-Frost model of epidemics~\cite{abbey1952}.
 Indeed, the highest standard of verification has always been the ability to recreate and forecast what we study~\cite{hofman2017prediction,hofman2021integrating}.
 This, on the other hand, has not sufficed for computational approaches to become mainstream, like the statistics revolution in the behavioral sciences~\cite{the_cult}.
 It is tempting to speculate that this is because simulations attempt to explain larger chunks of reality than the typical few causal relations representing the discovery of a sociology or psychology article, or the stylized mathematical models of an economics theory.